Sumit-repo/HackerNews_clone/README.md

-# HNTopClone
+# HackerNews Clone

-HNTopClone is a HackerNews clone built in Java that allows users to view and manage the top 90 articles from HackerNews in reverse chronological order.
+HackerNews Clone is a HackerNews clone built in Java that allows users to view and manage the top 90 articles from HackerNews in reverse chronological order.

 ## Features